National military parks take travelers back to the 1860s and are a thought-provoking way for groups to understand Virginia’s history

 Virginia saw 122 conflicts during the Civil War, more than any other state.
-Visitors can experience this troubling time in our nation’s history through exhibits, films, re-enactments, walking trails and driving tours at two outstanding attractions operated by the National Park Service.
+Visitors can experience this troubling time in our nation’s history through exhibits, films, reenactments, walking trails and driving tours at two outstanding National Military Parks operated by the National Park Service.
 Guided walking tours by park historians are available.

 Most well-known was the Battle of Fredericksburg, one of the largest and deadliest of the war.
 It raged from December 11-15, 1862, and marked the first time that Union and Confederate troops fought on city streets.
 Pitting the men of Union General Ambrose Burnside against those of General Robert E. Lee, the battle (involving nearly 200,000 soldiers) resulted in a Confederate victory.

 The Fredericksburg Battlefield Visitor Center offers a 22-minute orientation film about the battle; driving and walking tours begin there.
 Points of interest in the park include the Kirkland Monument, which honors a 19-year-old Confederate sergeant who risked his life to give water to wounded and dying Union soldiers, and Old Salem Church, which served as a refuge for fleeing civilians during the Battle of Fredericksburg and was later used by Confederates to tend to the wounded on both sides in the Battle of Chancellorsville.
 More than 1,500 U.S. veterans, most of them Union soldiers, are buried in Fredericksburg National Cemetery; more than 80 percent of the men are unknown.

 Chatham Manor, an 18th century Georgian mansion, served as Union headquarters and a field hospital during the Civil War.
 Clara Barton was among those who provided care to the wounded there.
 Visitors can see a film and exhibits on Chatham Manor’s role in the war, and tour the outbuildings and gardens.